濕疹有哪些不同類型?

 Symptoms of atopic dermatitis

-• The rash usually appears on the crease of the elbow or knee
+• The rash usually appears in the creases of the elbows or knees

-• The skin in the area where the rash appears may become lighter or darker, or thicker
+• The skin in the area where the rash occurs may become lighter, darker, or thicker

 • If you scratch them, small bumps may appear and leak fluid

-• Babies often have rashes on the scalp and cheeks
+• Babies often develop rashes on their scalp and cheeks

-• If you scratch it, your skin will be infected
+• If you scratch it, your skin can become infected

 Causes of atopic dermatitis

 Atopic dermatitis occurs when your skin's natural barrier to certain objects weakens.
-This means that your skin cannot protect you from irritants and allergens.
-Atopic dermatitis may be caused by a combination of many factors, such as:
+This means your skin is unable to protect you from irritants and allergens.
+Atopic dermatitis may be caused by a combination of factors, such as:

 • Dry skin